 God is the ultimate creator, and we, made in his image, bear the characteristic of his creativity, as well.
 The worship arts encompass all sorts of creative expressions of adoration and praise, including music, visual media, lighting, liturgy, spoken words and poetry, the reading of Scripture, dance, and more.
 Our worship and media teams at LFMC are committed to creating worship environments that encourage people to focus their attention on God, to listen for his voice, and to speak and sing back to him words of blessing and praise and love.

 Our worship arts teams at LFMC are the Praise Band (our contemporary worship band), the adult choir, special ensembles (such as our mixed quartet), our children's worship team (KREW, Kids Raising Exciting Worship), our media team (who work with sound, video, lighting, and other elements of media), and other artists and musicians who contribute time and talent to various aspects of our worship services and events.
 Doug Heacock leads the contemporary worship and media teams and coordinates the contemporary worship service; Vanessa Thomas leads the choir and coordinates the tradtional worship service.
 Parents lead the children's worship team, KREW, working with Pastor Allie Klopenstein.
-All of these teams collaborate for special services at Easter and Christmas.
+These teams often collaborate for special services at Easter, Thanksgiving and Christmas.

 Serving in the Praise Band

 The Praise Band is a group of skilled volunteer musicians including drummers, guitarists, bassists, violinists, percussionists, pianists and synth players, vocalists, and others.
 The Praise Band serves in the 10:35 a.m. contemporary service on Sundays.
 There is an audition process--contact Doug Heacock for more information.

 Serving on the media teams